ostcar/geiss/README.rst

-goasgiserver
+geiss
 ============

-goasgiserver is a protocol server defined by the asgi specs and therefore an alternative to daphne.
+geiss is a protocol server defined by the asgi specs and therefore an alternative to daphne.

 See https://channels.readthedocs.io/en/latest/asgi.html for more informations.